jkglasbrenner/electronic-structure-visualization-demo/README.rst

 Data visualization demo
 =======================

-Demonstration of a simple data visualization dashboard in a Jupyter notebook.
+Demonstration of a simple data visualization dashboard for electronic structure data in a Jupyter notebook.

 License